mvs-develop/dev.bitshares.works/docs/knowledge_base/wiki_legacy/wiki_legacy_index.rst

 Wiki Legacy
 *****************************

-BitShares Core Wiki (searchable by this website)
+DNA Core Wiki (searchable by this website)

 -----------------